-A young boy yearns for home on the farm; but for now, like many woman and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.
+A young boy yearns for home on the farm; but for now, like many women and children in 1778, Elijah follows his father, a soldier in George Washington’s Revolutionary War Army.

-Some 2,000 woman and children follow the army, sometimes marching nine miles a day then sleeping on the ground.
+Some 2,000 women and children follow the army, sometimes marching nine miles a day then sleeping on the ground.
 They cook, clean, and tend to the wounded.
 Even children work for rations.
 Elijah’s only solace—his only piece of ‘home’ —is occasionally getting to play draughts (checkers) with his Pa.

 When his Pa does not return to camp from the Battle of Monmouth, Elijah decides he must find him.
 “Elijah sneaks out of camp in the middle of the night and the adventure begins: he falls into a creek, encounters a frightening Indian, a mangy dog, is chased by British soldiers, has a pistol cocked just two inches from his face, and even finds himself playing draughts with General Washington.”